Dallas Public Library

 - Modern & unified presentation – They need the website to be engaging and cohesive across different pages.

-- Responsive layout – Visitors, especially those who only have access to a phone, need a functional mobile layout.
+- Mobile responsiveness – Visitors, especially those who only have access to a phone, need a functional and straightforward mobile layout.

-- Multilingual support – They need information to be available in their preferred languages, such as Spanish, Chinese and Vietnamese.
+- Multilingual support – They need information to be available in their preferred languages.

 DESIGN